Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis

-Developing concrete explanations for complex domains requires significant effort in formulation and evaluation.
-We had investigated diagrammatization for one application --- heart auscultation; future work can validate it for other domains.
 We had conducted a small qualitative study due to challenges in recruiting domain experts.
 This is a perennial challenge when recruiting busy professionals with rare expertise, and will intensify as we develop more useful, domain-relevant explanations.
 Nevertheless, we identified strengths and some weaknesses in our approach; a larger, summative study would have limited value despite high cost.
 To model diagrammatic XAI, we formalized murmur shapes with amplitude, but omitted other concepts such as pitch, position, and radiation.
 Yet, our model performance and convincingness are already superior.
-Incorporating these features is left to future work for a more complete engineered solution.
+Incorporating these features is left to future work for a comprehensive solution.